Shobhit2000/Guess_The_Phrase/README.md

 ## Acknowledgments

-* Kudos to all whose code was used
+* My sincere gratitude to all whose code was used